 Once you know that and once you realize that as a human you are subject to those forces then choosing the right software, or anything for that matter, gets easier.

-Essentially all you need to know is what features of the product are being presented to you because they are useful and which ones are being presented to you because they have a “wow” factor evoking that emotional response.
+Essentially all you need to know is which features of the product are being presented to you because they are useful and which ones are being presented to you because they have a “wow” factor evoking that emotional response.

 Choosing the Right Editing Software